tsanhan/dotnet-dating-app/README.md

-Refactoring and adding a new migration: ok so now that we have Identity configured, we'll create a migration.
-run: `dotnet ef migrations add IdentityAdded`. we see in the terminal we get an error, this is because we removed a column (the PasswordSalt) to see if we have a successful migration, got to Program.cs.

-we still need to seed some data into our new database. so, up next: updating the seed method to still be able to add some seed data on empty database.
+Updating the seed method:
+ok so lets update our seed method. go to Seed.cs

+lets drop and recreate the database. run `dotnet ef database drop` and then `dotnet watch run` as usual to rebuild the db and run the API. we can see the database is full of seed data with password hashes (others, from Identity) to see the database as t's now.

+up next: updating the Account Controller, so we'll use the Users Manager and the Sign In Manager to both create and sign in the user